Sumesh-Suresh/Tetris_Game_Engine/README.md

 ## Instruction

-1. Create a conda environment (shell script): conda create --name altera python=3.9
+1. Create a conda environment (shell script): conda create --name tetris python=3.9

-2. Activate the environment (shell script): conda activate altera
+2. Activate the environment (shell script): conda activate tetris

 3. Create an input.txt:
-    create an input.txt as shown in the examples in Challenge.pdf
+    create an input.txt with the pattern for block to be drop chronologically

 4. Run the tetris.py file (shell script): cd your-repo